MariaMozgunova/rubiks_cube/README.md

 `10`=rotate the back facelet clockwise,
 `11`=rotate the back facelet counterclockwise.

 You can shuffle the cube with the `RubiksCube::shuffle()` function.
-Basically, what it does is generate some number of rotations.
+What it does is generate some number of rotations.

 You can get the sequence of rotations to solve the cube with the `RubiksCube::solve()` function.